 How much does Camp Matador cost?

 The cost of camp is $165.
 Payment is collected as part of the online registration process.
 The cost of camp includes lodging, chartered bus transportation between CSUN and Ponderosa Pines Camp, programming, meals and a camp T-shirt.
 The only extra money you may need to use would be for drinks from vending machines.

 Yes!
 We have limited space for Camp Matador, so register as soon as possible.
 If camp openings fill up, your name will be added to the waiting list.

 If I am registered, is my spot guaranteed?

 If you have registered and paid for camp, you are guaranteed a spot.
-You must bring all required paperwork to the first day of camp.
+If you are attending make sure not to forget to bring all required paperwork to the first day of camp.

 What is the required paperwork for the camp?

-The required paperwork for camp includes the Camp Matador Permission to Treat, Camp Matador Acknowledgement of Risks and Release Form and the Ponderosa Pines Medical & Liability Release.
+The required paperwork for camp includes the Camp Matador Permission to Treat, Camp Matador Acknowledgement of Risks and Release Form, and the Ponderosa Pines Medical and Liability Release Form.

 I’m not 18.
 Can I sign my own forms?